 - Honorary Membership – Presented to individuals who have achieved outstanding professional accomplishments or have given outstanding service to the Society.

-Section and Chapter awards, informal certificates of appreciation for service, and other awards are given each year as well.
+Recent Section Award Recipients, informal certificates of appreciation for service, and other awards are given each year as well.